-Expulsion is a written notification that the student is permanently ineligible to return to the University.
+Expulsion is written notification that the student is permanently ineligible to return to the University.
 The expulsion will be recorded on the student’s transcript as “may not register for nonacademic reasons” and is a permanent record.

-Conduct expulsion is a permanent conduct record.
-A permanent record indicates that student conduct files may be retained indefinitely at the discretion of the Vice Provost, but not less than seven (7) years.
+Conduct expulsion is a permanent conduct record, which means it will be retained indefinitely at the discretion of the Vice Provost, but not less than seven (7) years.

-The student must leave University residences and cease all use of University owned or controlled buildings, properties and services as designated in the expulsion notice.
+The student must leave University residences and cease all use of University owned or controlled buildings, properties, and services as designated in the expulsion notice.
 The expulsion notice will also include any other specific restrictions and a time frame during which these restrictions apply.
 These may include restricted access to the entire campus, specified campus facilities, or portions of specified campus facilities.

 Written requests for exceptions to restrictions may be directed to the Vice Provost or designee; however, approval is generally only granted for the purpose of conducting official University business.
 Requests for readmission will not be approved.